jonsim/search/README.md

 __version__ = '1.0'

 def parse_result(line, regex=None):
-    """Creates a SearchResult object from the output from a grep command.
+    """Creates a SearchResult object from the output of a grep command.

     Args:
         line:   String single line of grep output to process.